 Key Questions to Define Your HVAC System

-Every HVAC system has basic components in common, although there’s many ways to implement and optimize them.
-When evaluating a HVAC system, keep in mind these elements that contribute to performance:
+Every HVAC system has basic components in common, although there are many ways to implement and optimize them.
+When evaluating an HVAC system, keep in mind these elements that contribute to performance:

 - What fuel is used for heating – electricity?
 Oil?
 Gas?

 - What’s the coolant – chiller?
 Gas air conditioner?
 Electric heat pump or air conditioner?

 - How is the heat or cooling delivered through the space?
 Ducted air?
 Water system?